emeraldonion/emeraldonion.github.io/donate/index.markdown

 <p>Emerald Onion would not exist without the generosity of people, including the people behind Emerald Onion who are all volunteers.
 Grants and donations make up 100% of our income, and we would sincerely welcome your help.
-Being a tax-deductible nonprofit, we depend on grants and donations for deploying and maintaining privacy infrastructure.</p>
+Being a U.S. tax-deductible nonprofit, we depend on grants and donations for deploying and maintaining privacy infrastructure.</p>

 <p>If you are interested in donating time or IPv4 space, or volunteering, please contact us via Signal (+1-206-739-3390), Wire (EmeraldOnion), Twitter (EmeraldOnion) or Email (donations at emeraldonion.org) with questions.</p>